-The first-named author (McEachern) is the Convenor of IEC TC77A Working Group 09, which is responsible for maintaining IEC 61000-4-30 Power Quality Measurement Methods.
+(1)The above-named main author (McEachern) is the Convenor of IEC TC77A Working Group 09, which is responsible for maintaining IEC 61000-4-30 Power Quality Measurement Methods.
 We gratefully acknowledge the useful and knowledgeable technical contributions of members of this Working Group during discussions and exchanges over the last 10 years.
-Any errors that remain in this paper, are, of course, entirely the responsibility of the authors.
+Any errors that remain in this paper are entirely the responsibility of the authors.